Harry Potter belongs to J.K. Rowling, not me.

 "What it means, Harry, is that we have two problems to deal with: Hogwarts is being attacked and Voldemort can't be killed."

-"It didn't say he couldn't be killed, just not by magic," said Harry.
+"It didn't say he couldn't be killed; just not by magic," corrected Harry.
 "If I can get close enough to strangle…"

 "Of course!" exclaimed Hermione, excitedly.
 "Don't you remember our conversation about the power he doesn't know?"